neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media.md

 # Social Media Strategy General Conditions & Rules

-This document describes the general rules and processes governing the definition, scope and lifecycle of a NeoNephos Social Media Strategy Document.
+This document describes the general rules and processes governing the NeoNephos Social Media Strategy.

 > [!NOTE]
 > Each NeoNephos Social Media Strategy plan adheres to the rules and processes set out in this document.